blowb/blowb-doc/setup-host/index.rst

 Set up the Host System
 ======================

-In this chapter, we will set up the host system, which is the server system which we will build all the service.
-You are assumed to use RHEL/CentOS 7.x (7.2 or later) throughout the whole chapter, but it is also possible to set up the host system with other GNU/Linux distributions (see :doc:`others` for details).
+In this chapter, we will set up the host system, the server system on which we will deploy all the services.
+Red Hat Enterprise Linux (RHEL)/CentOS 7.x (7.2 or later) is assumed to be the host operating system throughout this chapter, but it is also possible to set up the host system with other GNU/Linux distributions (see :doc:`others` for details).

 .. toctree::
    :caption: Table of Contents